gtxaspec/wz_flash-helper/docs/README_build.md

 ### ‍🍳 Prerequisites

-A Linux distro with `git`, `fakeroot` and `cpio` packages installed.
+A Linux distro with `git`, `fakeroot`, `cpio` and other [Buildroot mandatory packages](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory) installed.

-Building with WSL2 has not been tested.
+Building with WSL2 is NOT supported.

 ### 🔨 Build